 Ingredients

-- 2 ½ cups sifted all purpose flour (or freshly ground pastry wheat flour)
+• 2 ½ cups sifted all purpose flour

-- ½ cup shortening (can use solid coconut oil or even more butter)
+• ½ cup shortening (can use solid coconut oil, lard or even more butter)

 Instructions

-- Cut shortening (or coconut oil) and butter into flour and salt.
+2. Cut shortening (or coconut oil) and butter into flour mixture with a pastry blender or food processor.

-- In a small bowl, beat egg, mix with water and vinegar.
+In a small bowl, beat egg, and mix with water and vinegar.

-- Divide the dough into 2 pie crusts.
+Divide the dough into 2 pie crusts and form them into balls of dough.

-- Roll pie crust into a circle on a pastry mat or floured surface.
+1. Roll dough into a circle on a pastry mat or lightly floured surface.

-- Put pie crust into a pie pan and trim the edges or use the overhang to decorate.
+2. Put pie crust into a pie dish and trim the edges or use the overhang to decorate.

-- If you're baking an empty pie crust to fill later, bake at 400F for approximately 25 minutes.
+1. If you're baking a bottom crust to fill later (par-baking or blind baking), use parchment paper and pie weights and bake at 400F for approximately 25 minutes.

 Notes